-9.1 The licensing agency is authorized to deny, suspend or revoke the license or curtail activities of any home nursing care provider or home care provider which: (1) has failed to comply with the rules and regulations pertaining to the licensing of home nursing care provider or home care provider agencies; or (2) has failed to comply with the provisions of reference 1.
+- 9.1 The licensing agency is authorized to deny, suspend or revoke the license or curtail activities of any home nursing care provider or home care provider which: (1) has failed to comply with the rules and regulations pertaining to the licensing of a home nursing care provider or home care provider; or (2) has failed to comply with the provisions of RIGL Chapter 23-17 [Reference 1]. - 9.1.1 Reports of deficiencies shall be maintained on file in the licensing agency and shall be considered by the licensing agency in rendering determinations to deny, suspend or revoke the license or to curtail activities of a home nursing care provider or home care provider. - 9.2 Whenever an action shall be proposed to deny, suspend or revoke a home nursing care provider or home care provider license, or curtail its activities, the licensing agency shall notify the home nursing care provider or home care provider by certified mail, setting forth reasons for the proposed action, and the applicant or licensee shall be given an opportunity for a prompt and fair hearing in accordance with RIGL §23-17-8 [Reference 1] and RIGL §42-35-9 [Reference 3], and in accordance with the provisions of §23.1 of these Regulations. - 9.2.1 However, if the licensing agency finds that public health, safety or welfare of patients requires emergency action and incorporates a finding to that effect in its order, the licensing agency may order summary suspension of license or curtailment of activities pending proceedings for revocation or other action in accordance with RIGL §42-35-14 (c) [Reference 3] and §23-1-21 9].

-- 9.1.1 Reports of deficiencies shall be maintained on file in the licensing agency and shall be considered by the licensing agency in rendering determinations to deny, suspend or revoke the license or to curtail activities of a home nursing care provider or home care provider. - 9.2 Whenever an action shall be proposed to deny, suspend or revoke a home nursing care provider or home care provider license, or curtail its activities, the licensing agency shall notify the home nursing care provider or home care provider by certified mail, setting forth reasons for the proposed action, and the applicant or licensee shall be given an opportunity for a prompt and fair hearing in accordance with section 23-17-8 of reference 1 and section 42-35-9 of reference 3, General Laws of Rhode Island, as amended, and in accordance with the provisions of section 23.1 herein. - 9.2.1 However, if the licensing agency finds that public health, safety or welfare of patients requires emergency action and incorporates a finding to that effect in its order, the licensing agency may order summary suspension of license or curtailment of activities pending proceedings for revocation or other action in accordance with sections 42-35-14 (c) and 23-1-21 of the General Laws of Rhode Island, as amended. - 9.3 The appropriate state and federal agencies shall be notified of any action taken by the licensing agency pertaining to either denial, suspension, or revocation of license, or curtailment of activities.
+9.3 The appropriate state and federal agencies shall be notified of any action taken by the licensing agency pertaining to either denial, suspension, or revocation of license, or curtailment of activities.